At our school we have four house teams.

 Children can earn house points for lots of different reasons.
-This includes following our Snarestone Way rules which are underpinned by our core Christian values.
+This includes following our Snarestone Way which are underpinned by our core Christian values.
 Children also earn points (sometimes called ‘merits or tokens’) for being good learners, completing home learning and reading at home, by showing effort and determination, confidence and for great personal achievement.
-They are also awarded silver house points (worth two points) when showing high standards in the dining room and anywhere around the school or when we are outside.
 Points are also awarded for working well with others by getting along, working as a team and being organised.
 Any member of staff can award house points.

-If a child is sent to the Headteacher for outstanding work or behaviour, they are awarded a gold star which is worth three points.
+If a child is sent to the Headteacher for outstanding work or behaviour, they are awarded a gold star.